Umbrella Company Mortgages

 Benefits

-• Being classed as an employee rather than self-employed reduces the need for producing any tax return evidence and documentation
+• Classed as an employee rather than self-employed reduces the need to produce any tax return evidence and documentation.

-• Mainstream lenders such as HSBC, Halifax and Barclays will consider applications of this type
+• Mainstream lenders such as HSBC, Halifax, and Barclays will consider this type of financing application.

 Drawbacks

-• Overall pool of lenders will be lower than if you were a typical salaried employee
+• The overall pool of lenders will be lower than if you were a typical salaried employee.

-• Some lenders won’t consider your application of you’re working for multiple firms at the same time
+• Some lenders won’t consider your application if you work for multiple firms simultaneously.

 Which lenders offer these mortgages?

-Not all lenders will offer mortgages for contractors working under umbrella companies, which is why it’s so valuable to have a mortgage broker who understands this way of working.
+Not all lenders will offer mortgages for contractors working under umbrella companies, which is why having a mortgage broker who understands this way of working is so valuable.

 To give you an idea of which lenders might be open to applications and how criteria can vary between them, we’ve pulled a few possibilities: